mircealungu/mircea/projects/aiki.md

 Aiki is also a browser extension that considers social media (and other time-wasting websites) as the oponent that needs to be fought back against.

-In the *aiki*-way, the project proposes that an internet user can take advantage of their habits of visiting time-wasting web sites as a reminder for doing something that they themselves percieve as being useful, e.g. learning Danish or getting better at programming in Python.
+This project helps an internet user take advantage of their habits of visiting time-wasting web sites and consider the (often involuntary) impulses of visiting the said websites as a reminder for doing something useful, e.g. learning Danish or getting better at programming in Python.
+What is useful for each user, it is up to them to decide.

 [Nanna Inie](https://pure.itu.dk/en/persons/nanna-inie) directed an amazing video showcasing Aiki for our CHI'21 presentation.